Firewolf05/dotfiles/dunst/README.md

-mostly made by TomAintAround#7136 on discord
+theme mostly made by TomAintAround#7136 on discord